-SNAICC has undertaken consultations to inform the development of the successor plan for the National Framework for Protecting Australia’s Children.
+From late March 2021 until the end of April 2021, SNAICC conducted a series of national consultations to guide the co-design of the successor framework to the National Framework for Protecting Australia’s

-Community participation and leadership must be central to the plan’s development, recognising that Aboriginal and Torres Strait Islander knowledges are the primary means to achieve structural change.
+Community participation and leadership was central to the plan’s development, recognising that Aboriginal and Torres Strait Islander knowledges are the primary means to achieve structural change.

 The voices, experiences and insights of Aboriginal and Torres Strait Islander families, children, communities, and community-controlled services are to be reflected through a dedicated focus and targeted strategies.

-A strong Aboriginal and Torres Strait Islander governance structure is planned to improve oversight and ensure transparency in meeting the plan’s agreed outcomes.
+A strong Aboriginal and Torres Strait Islander governance structure improves oversight and ensure transparency in meeting the plan’s agreed outcomes.

-The plan must focus governments’, services’ and communities’ efforts to achieve the target to reduce the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45% by 2031.
+The successor plan focuses on governments’, services’ and communities’ efforts to achieve the target to reduce the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 45% by 2031.
 (National Agreement on Closing the Gap)

 Significant Aboriginal and Torres Strait Islander community wisdom and insights have already been gathered through recent co-design processes and inquiries.

-SNAICC will be working to hold governments to account for their commitments and to ensure that the plan supports our children to thrive in connection with family, community and culture.
+SNAICC is working to hold governments to account for their commitments and to ensure that the plan supports our children to thrive in connection with family, community and culture.